 They are re canonizing some parts.

 No, they are stealing some parts.
 They gave no credit to the makers of Quinlan Vos and Asaaj Ventress when they rewrote their story in a book.
 Not a peep.
 The whole bit in the samples of Aftermath about the reaction to the Emperor’s statue falling was already used in the X-Wing series of novels.
 No credit is given to the makers of that either.
+Aftermath also had a gift given to Leia by the ewoks, a bracelet she promptly tossed.
+This makes a mockery of the exact same gift and situation in Truce at Bakura.
 If you take it without credit, you aren’t giving a nod to or recanonizing.
 You are just taking.
 It isn’t even exhibiting common courtesy.
+For that matter, it’s also an insult to Leia’s character because the Leia we knew in the trilogy was far too much a Princess to throw out a gift of friendship.

 The movies and their novelizations are canon